-A wrongful death occurs when a person dies as a result of another person’s negligence.
-Wrongful deaths normally arise from car accidents, medical malpractice, acts of violence as well as the use of defective products.
-This type of claim allows the deceased’s estate to sue the person or party responsible for their death.
-While each state has unique laws on how such claims are litigated, in Texas, family representatives may file lawsuits both for themselves and on the deceased’s behalf.
-If you need help filing your wrongful death claim, reach out to an experienced lawyer at Lone Star Injury Attorneys.
+A wrongful death claim arises when a person dies as a result of another person’s negligence.
+Wrongful deaths commonly occur in car accidents, medical malpractice, acts of violence, or the use of defective products.
+This type of claim allows the estate of the deceased to file a lawsuit against the responsible party or parties.
+While each state has its own unique laws regarding the litigation of such claims, in Texas, family representatives can file lawsuits both for themselves and on behalf of the deceased.
+If you need assistance with filing your wrongful death claim, reach out to an experienced lawyer at Lone Star Injury Attorneys.

 By: Nash H.

 Max gave me some amazing advice on how to kick start my small business.
 He walked me through various topics like articles of incorporation, the benefits of an LLC, and tax accounting.
 Looking forward to working with him as my business grows!

 Lone Star Injury Attorneys, PLLCN/a